-To continue on a slight party theme, and to do a recipe that is perfect for summer and entertaining at this time of year, I give you these simple and delicious crostini.
+To continue on a slight party theme, and to do a recipe that is perfect for summer and entertaining at this time of year, I give you these simple and delicious tomato and basil crostini with whipped goats cheese.
 They work perfectly for a light lunch or to serve as a snack with drinks.
 Rustic and packed with flavour, just the way I like it.

 Simply take a baguette – I prefer to let it be a little stale, and cut slices as thick as you like.
 I think around 1.5cm works well.
-Brush them lightly with olive oil, place on a large baking sheet and roast in a 180 C / 350 F oven for 10 minutes.
+Brush them lightly with olive oil, place them on a large baking sheet, and roast in a 180 C / 350 F oven for 10 minutes.
 Just until they start going golden around the edges.
-I used a basil infused olive oil which I love, but any good quality will do.
+I used a basil-infused olive oil which I love, but any good quality will do.
 Allow them to cool.

-Whip up a topping of goats cheese and Mascarpone cheese which is extra thick and decadent.
-I had a couple of tubs in my fridge thanks to the Italian cheese brand Galbani, which launched in South Africa recently.
-Its delicious.
-When you are ready to serve, spread a layer of whipped goats cheese on the crostini and top with the tangy dressed cherry tomatoes.
+Whip up a topping of goat’s cheese and Mascarpone cheese which is extra thick and decadent.
+When you are ready to serve, spread a layer of whipped goat’s cheese on the crostini and top with the tangy dressed cherry tomatoes.
 Sprinkle over a few toasted pine nuts and serve.

-Recipe – makes quite a few ~ Inspired by a recipe I saw Ina Gaarten do on TV recently
+Recipe – makes quite a few ~ Inspired by a recipe I saw Ina Garten do on TV recently

 - 1 large baguette, cut into 1.5cm slices

 - 1/4 cup olive oil to brush

 - 1t salt

 - a generous grind of black pepper